Ibrahim Hajjaj

-Ibrahim Mahmoud Hajjaj (1988 – 30 July 2025) was a Palestinian photojournalist, member of the Palestinian Journalists' Syndicate, who was killed on 30 July 2025, during an Israeli airstrike in Gaza City while covering residential damage.
+Ibrahim Mahmoud Hajjaj was a Palestinian photojournalist, member of the Palestinian Journalists' Syndicate, who was killed on 30 July 2025, during an Israeli airstrike in Gaza City while covering residential damage.
+He contributed to Independent Arabia.

 Death

-On 30 July 2025, Hajjaj was killed by Israeli shelling in the Al-Daraj neighbourhood of Gaza City, specifically near Al-Zahraa School, while documenting the effects of the conflict.
+On 30 July 2025, Hajjaj was killed by Israeli shelling in the Al-Daraj neighbourhood of Gaza City, near Al-Zahraa School.

-The Palestinian Journalists' Syndicate stated he was "martyred due to Israeli shelling targeting the Al-Daraj neighborhood … while documenting the crimes of the occupation."
+The Palestinian Journalists' Syndicate stated he was "killed in an Israeli airstrike in Gaza City's Al-Daraj neighborhood while documenting the ongoing aggression."
 He was survived by his three children.

 The Union of Organization of Islamic Cooperation News Agencies (UNA-OIC) called for accountability, describing Hajjaj's death as part of a pattern of violence against journalists.